CryptoOnion/doc/faq.md

 ## My right events combined with '||' are not firing

 The ReScala notation with `||` is used for or.
 The operator is left-biased.
-This means if the event on the left side is already firing, you right events that fire at the same time are ignored.
+This means if the event on the left side is already firing, your right events that fire at the same time are ignored.
 You can use `Events.foldAll` if you need to save the result.
 However, if you only need an event and not a signal, you would have to manually reset it.
 An alternative is to combine them with `Event.zipOuter`.
-Here is example combining sequence of events.
+The following example builds a single event that zips a sequence of events each containing a single string to a sequence of strings.
+This could be useful if you have multiple sources that output a single log messages and you need an event where you listen to in order to print the output.

 ```scala
 val events: Seq[Event[String]] = [...]